“I’ve cut my hand Corrie!” Jamie screamed down the phone.

 “Well it better be a bloody big cut!”

 And it was.
 In fact it was super gross, poor Jamie.
 I actually didn’t mind doing the washing up for a while but I did miss his cooking, so I thought it would be nice to make one of his recipes, boy was I wrong!
-Not because his recipes aren’t delicious, but because my mad boyfriend is the worst backseat driver ever.
+Not because his recipes aren’t delicious, but because my mad boyfriend is the worst backseat chef ever.

 “Oh, you chop onions like that?
 Interesting”… “Don’t crush the garlic chop it!”… “Why are you using the big ring on the cooker, use that one”… “Oh just let me stir it, you’re doing it wrong”… “How many tablespoons of yogurt did you put in?… Corrie?… Corrie?… Corrie…”

 “I PUT TWO FUCKING TABLESPOONS OF YOGURT IN JAMIE!
 TWO!
 NOT ONE, TWO!
 ALRIGHT?!”
 I scream.

 “… You were only supposed to put in one… I’ll leave you to it.”